-From mid-November until March each year, hundreds of manatees gather around Blue Springs State Park.
+From mid-November until March each year, hundreds of manatees gather around Blue Spring State Park.

 The warm spring waters are crystal clear, which makes kayaking in the park an unforgettable experience.
-You can get up close to manatees—and a lot of other Florida wildlife too, like bald eagles and osprey, river otters, turtles, maybe even a ‘gator or two.
+You can paddle round the biggest spring on St Johns River and get up close to manatees—and a lot of other Florida wildlife too, like bald eagles and osprey, river otters, turtles, maybe even a ‘gator or two.

 While the manatees are one of the main attractions of this park, you can also enjoy a wide range of other experiences.
 They have a playground for children, an interpretive exhibit, a nature trail, and you can visit Thursby House which once hosted steamboat passengers who travelled along the river.